-The purpose of the webinar will be to give Applicants information regarding the FOA and explain how to submit questions or to ask general questions about the process or about Financial Assistance in general.
+The purpose of this webinar is to cover the basic aspects of the Funding Opportunity Announcement and highlighting essential details about the application process.
 Attendance is not mandatory and will not positively or negatively impact the overall review of any Applicant submissions.
-As the webinar will be open to all potential Applicants who wish to participate, Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
-The specific date for the webinar can be found on the cover page of the FOA.
+Specific dates for the webinar can be found on the cover page of this FOA.